John Robb (surgeon): Career

 A liberal Protestant in the all-Ireland tradition, Robb was educated at Rockport School, Holywood, County Down, and at Merchiston Castle School, Edinburgh.
 He then trained in medicine at Queen's University, Belfast and later specialised in surgery.

-Later, he became a member of the Wolfe Tone Society in the 1960s, and in the early 1980s he founded the New Ireland Group, which sought to promote a new vision of Ireland which would radically differ both from the Unionist viewpoint and from the Catholic and Gaelic vision which was then perceived to be on offer as an alternative to Unionism.
+Later, he became a member of the Wolfe Tone Society in the 1960s.
+In the early 1980s he founded the New Ireland Group, which sought to promote a new vision of Ireland which would radically differ both from the Unionist viewpoint and from the Catholic and Gaelic vision.
+This was then perceived to be on offer as an alternative to Unionism.

 In 1982, he was nominated by the Taoiseach Charles Haughey to be a member of the 16th Seanad.
 He was nominated to the 17th Seanad by the Fine Gael Taoiseach Garret FitzGerald, and by Haughey to the 18th Seanad.
-After the 1989 general election he was not nominated to the 19th Seanad.
+However, after the 1989 general election he was not nominated to the 19th Seanad.

 He died on 13 February 2018.